-"The Director of the NIH Lays Out His Vision of the Future of Medical Science "
+The Director of the NIH Lays Out His Vision of the Future of Medical Science

 One of the great things about basic science is that it is impossible to predict where it might lead.
 For example, no one could have imagined that relatively routine efforts to sequence bacterial genomes and to improve yogurt production would lead to development of a revolutionary new gene-editing tool.
 But it did!
 In the late 1980s, scientists found strange repetitive DNA sequences called Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR) in bacteria, and a couple of decades later, other researchers discovered that the CRISPR system helped yogurt’s beneficial bacteria fend off viral invaders, by detecting and snipping their DNA.
 After CRISPR’s exact mechanism was figured out, this exquisitely precise gene-editing technology was quickly put to work in a wide range of biomedical settings.

 Researchers think CRISPR and related gene-editing technologies hold tremendous potential for treating or even curing the thousands of diseases for which we understand the molecular mechanism but treatments are limited or unavailable, such as sickle-cell disease, muscular dystrophy, Huntington’s disease and a long list of others.
-All of these exciting treatment -opportunities involve editing the DNA of specific cells that can help the intended patient but are not passed on to future generations.
+All of these exciting treatment opportunities involve editing the DNA of specific cells that can help the intended patient but are not passed on to future generations.
 Here is where gene-editing technology encounters a critically important ethical boundary.
 NIH and virtually all credible international bodies remain opposed to clinical applications of heritable gene editing, which involve using gene editing on human embryos, sperm or eggs.
 These interventions are difficult to justify medically and would irreversibly alter the DNA blueprint of future generations of humankind.

 Another rapidly emerging field, cancer immunotherapy, is also the fruit of decades of basic research.
 In fact, one fascinating study showed that a successful immunotherapy approach, called checkpoint inhibitors, arose from a century of cumulative work by more than 7,000 researchers, including 2018 Nobel laureates James Allison and Dr. Tasuku Honjo.
 Other pioneers in the effort to enlist a patient’s own immune system in the fight against cancer include Dr. Carl June and Dr. Steven Rosenberg, who are now looking to extend and fine-tune their cell-based strategies so they benefit more people with many more types of cancer.

 While cancer immunotherapy is still in its infancy, some impressive reports of its ability to save lives are beginning to roll in.
-For example, new survival data from one of the longest–running immunotherapy trials—a combination approach using checkpoint inhibitors for metastatic -melanoma—showed that 52% of -patients were still alive after five years.
+For example, new survival data from one of the longest-running immunotherapy trials—a combination approach using checkpoint inhibitors for metastatic melanoma—showed that 52% of patients were still alive after five years.
 Before the advent of immunotherapy, the five-year survival rate for this deadly form of skin cancer was only about 5%.

-Perhaps no basic science endeavor has a more ambitious goal than the NIH-led Brain Research Through Advancing Innovative Neuro-technologies (BRAIN) Initiative: developing the tools needed to understand how the human brain’s roughly 100 billion cells, each with about 1,000 connections, interact in real time.
+Perhaps no basic science endeavor has a more ambitious goal than the NIH-led Brain Research Through Advancing Innovative Neurotechnologies (BRAIN) Initiative: developing the tools needed to understand how the human brain’s roughly 100 billion cells, each with about 1,000 connections, interact in real time.
 As a result, we will have a much better grasp of how the brain works to produce our motor activities, memory deposition and retrieval, cognition, emotions and behaviors.

 Brain diseases still pose some of the greatest mysteries in modern medicine.
 So the aim of the upwards of 500 investigators at more than 100 institutions supported by the BRAIN Initiative is to spur progress in neuroscience, much as the international Human Genome Project did for genetic research.
-Such understanding will open new avenues to treat Alz-heimer’s disease, autism, depression, epilepsy, Parkinson’s disease, -schizophrenia, stroke, traumatic brain injury and many other neurological disorders.
+Such understanding will open new avenues to treat Alzheimer’s disease, autism, depression, epilepsy, Parkinson’s disease, schizophrenia, stroke, traumatic brain injury and many other neurological disorders.

 Basic science also plays an important role in prevention.
 Currently, most recommendations about how to prevent disease are based on the expected response of the average person.
 Precision medicine is an innovative approach to the diagnosis, management and prevention of disease that takes into account individual differences in genes, environments and lifestyles.

 To realize the full potential of precision medicine, the NIH launched the All of Us Research Program in May 2018 to build a diverse research cohort of 1 million or more volunteers from across the U.S. Among other things, All of Us will aim to do for all diseases what the Framingham Heart Study has done for the prevention of cardiovascular disease.
-Begun in 1948, the Framingham study initially enrolled more than 5,000 residents of this small -Massachusetts town and, over time, their children and grandchildren, eventually reaching 15,000 volunteers.
-Because of them, we now know much more about high blood pressure, high cholesterol, smoking and other modifiable risk factors for cardiovascular -disease—-knowledge that has helped to save millions of lives.
+Begun in 1948, the Framingham study initially enrolled more than 5,000 residents of this small Massachusetts town and, over time, their children and grandchildren, eventually reaching 15,000 volunteers.
+Because of them, we now know much more about high blood pressure, high cholesterol, smoking and other modifiable risk factors for cardiovascular disease—-knowledge that has helped to save millions of lives.

 Until recently, most studies and clinical trials have been conducted with participants largely of ancestral European origin.
 As a result, there are many new drugs being developed to treat cancers and other serious diseases—but often their effectiveness has not been established in African Americans or other racial and ethnic groups because they were not included in research studies.
 That needs to change.